psharma1396/Genetic_Algorithm_Eight_Queens_Problem/README.md

   The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens   share the same row, column, or diagonal.

 Solution Description :
   This program makes use of genetic algorithm approach to solve this puzzle.
-By applying crossover and mutations between the offsprings, we finally reach to a fittest generation     wherein we get the desired genes.
+By applying crossover and mutations between the parents to generate offsprings, we finally reach to a fittest generation wherein we get the desired genes.

 Fitness Function :
   The fitness function calculates the fitness based on the number of Queens in a gene which are safe from attack.
 As this fitness maximises we receive a solution where all the       Queens are safe from the attack.